daticahealth/Datica-V3/site/content/pages/2.ehr-integration/index.md

     related_logo_cloud: aed4d0d4-c0be-4b28-b3ac-9ef90a1de041
 cta_title: 'Datica Cloud Compliance is here.'
 cta_icon: /assets/icons/emissary-icon-small-white.svg
-cta_body: 'See Datica Cloud Compliance in action.
-Fill out this form and one of our product specialists will reach out to schedule your demo.'
+cta_body: 'See Datica Integrate in action.
+Fill out this form and one of our product specialists will reach out to schedule a conversation.'
-related_form: 1sd7ExrRIkg0SgQ0CsiiaO
+related_form: 328pNB4IvCaQWQMCWmgSCy
 pub_date: '2020-02-01'
 discovery_topic: topics/ehr-integrations
 use_meta_keywords: false